All Episodes

 Yeah, he did.

-And uh I respect that.
+And I respect that.

 Why shouldn't he just use ordinary English and logic to come to a conclusion?

-Well, you may have a point.
+Oh, you may have a point.

-You let me ask you a question there, Peter.
+Let me ask you a question there, Peter.

-You um you like iced tea?
+You like iced tea?

 Do I what?

-You like ice tea?
+You like iced tea?

-Well, I got I'm gonna tell you what.
+Well, I'm going to tell you what.

-This is this is strip tea, and nothing in it but the tea, and it's great.
+There's nothing in it but the tea, and it's great.

-So I want you to hang on, Peter, so Mr. Snerdley can get an address where we can send this to you because you've uh you made everybody feel better today with your call, and I really appreciate it.
+So I want you to hang on, Peter, so Mr. Snerdley can get an address where we can send this to you because you made everybody feel better today with your call, and I really appreciate it.

 So don't hang up.

-And we'll take a brief time out and be back after this.
+And we'll take a brief timeout and be back after this.

 Don't go away, folks.